How do I fix a felting problem?

 If your piece has an armature, try not to cut it.
 Just trim around it and you’ll be able to reuse it.

 If your piece looks repaired, taking a photo or looking at the piece in a mirror may help you figure out what needs to be addressed.
 Sometimes I think a repair is glaringly obvious.
 But when I look at it through a camera or in a mirror, I realize you can’t see it.
-Since I knew where the repair was, I couldn’t see the bigger picture.
+Since I know where the repair is, I couldn’t see the bigger picture.

 If the piece is beyond repair but still precious, you can also change it.
 Pretend it was taken to a vet or the hospital and add a few bandages.
 That can end up being delightful and make an upsetting situation fun again.